ejetaxeblevich/Improved3D/README.md

        If Y is true, the Y coordinate is included in the calculation.
        Otherwise, averaging is performed only on the horizontal plane. */

-    [M] Object CallEntityInZone( CVector pos, float ZoneSize, bool GetsIntoCamera ) /* Returns the entity located within the specified area.
+    [M] Objects CallEntityInZone( CVector pos, float ZoneSize, bool GetsIntoCamera ) /* Returns the object(s) that is located at the desired point:

-       pos            - center of the search area.
-Uses the camera position if nil.
+       CVector pos         = CVector of the point, camera position if nil;
-       ZoneSize       - search radius in meters.
+       float ZoneSize      = the size of the zone at the point where the object can be located (in meters);
-       GetsIntoCamera - if true, only entities that are potentially visible to the camera are considered. */
+       bool GetsIntoCamera = captures only objects that can be in front of the camera if true;

+       Will get the map objects again if GetAllEntitiesAgain = true;

+       Pass AnythingInZone = true so that the function returns all found objects. or the Condition function for configuring the filter for example [I3D.IsVehicleWithBelong] and the argument for it is FunctionConditionArgument, for example [1004].

+       Examples:
+            local objects = I3D:CallEntityInZone(GetCameraPos(), 5, true, false, I3D.IsVehicleWithBelong, 1004)
+            local obj = I3D:CallEntityInZone(CVector(627, 228, -627), 10, true, true) */

     [M] table GetAllEntities( bool GetsIntoCamera )
-    /* Returns a table containing all entities on the map that have valid CVector positions, along with their total count.
+    /* Returns all the objects on the map that have CVector positions and their number.

-       GetsIntoCamera - if true, returns only entities currently inside the camera view. */
+       bool GetsIntoCamera = captures only objects in the camera's field of view, if true. */

+    /* Filter-functions for [I3D:CallEntityInZone()].
+You can similarly add your own */

+    [M] bool IsVehicle( object )
+    [M] bool IsVehicleWithName( object, string Name ) [M] bool IsVehicleWithBelong( object, int Belong ) [M] bool IsVehicleWithPrototype( object, string Prototype )

     /* Calculation Helpers */